-Sudden oak death was first reported in the US in California and has subsequently been found in other US states, including in Wisconsin in 2019.
-Sudden oak death has also been reported in Europe.
+SOD was first reported in the US in California and has subsequently been found in other US states, including in Wisconsin in 2019.
+SOD has also been reported in Europe.

 How do I save a plant with sudden oak death?
-If you believe you have seen a plant that has sudden oak death, please IMMEDIATELY submit a sample to the Plant Disease Diagnostics Clinic (PDDC), care of the address in the box at the bottom of this page.
+If you believe you have seen a plant that has SOD, please IMMEDIATELY submit a sample to the UW-Madison Plant Disease Diagnostics Clinic (PDDC).
+See below for address details.
 Double bag suspect plant tissue in sealable plastic bags and place the bagged specimen in a box or envelope for shipping.
 Include contact information (complete address, phone number, email address) in a separate sealable plastic bag with the sample.
 Tape over all of the edges of boxes and envelopes used for shipping to keep everything sealed inside.
 Write on the box or envelope that the box or envelope contains a suspect SOD sample.
 If you have questions about collecting or submitting a sample, contact PDDC staff at (608) 262-2863 or at email@example.com.

 Because Phytophthora ramorum is a regulated, quarantined pathogen, DO NOT remove the affected plant (or parts thereof) or take the plant from the site where it is located, other than to collect a specimen for submission for a diagnosis.
-Be sure to decontaminate any tools or other items that come into contact with the plant (including those used to collect a diagnostic sample) by dipping them for at least 30 seconds in 10% bleach.
+Be sure to decontaminate any tools or other items that come into contact with the plant (including those used to collect a diagnostic sample) by treating them for at least 30 seconds in 10% bleach.
+Thoroughly rinse and oil tools after decontamination to prevent rusting.
 If a plant tests positive for Phytophthora ramorum, it will be removed and destroyed to help prevent further spread of the pathogen.

 For more information or help in diagnosing sudden oak death: Contact Brian Hudelson, UW-Madison Plant Disease Diagnostic Clinic, Department of Plant Pathology, University of Wisconsin-Madison, 1630 Linden Drive, Madison, WI 53706-1598, phone: (608) 262-2863, email: firstname.lastname@example.org, see the USDA APHIS sudden oak death website https://www.aphis.usda.gov/aphis/ourfocus/planthealth/plant-pest-and-disease-programs/pests-and-diseases/phytophthora-ramorum/sod, or contact your County Extension agent.